Can Handmade Pottery Go In The Dishwasher?

 - Sodium Laureth Sulfate

 These chemicals are harsh on the glazes.
 Also, beware of low-fire glazes because the dishwasher often etches (removes the glaze) with time.
-The higher temperatures have the potential to crack the glaze also.
+The higher temperatures can also crack the glaze.

-Well-designed glazes shouldn’t have too much problem in the dishwasher because it seals the dish and makes it more dishwasher friendly.
+Well-designed glazes shouldn’t have too many problems in the dishwasher because they seal the dish and make it more dishwasher-friendly.
 In some cases, however, even the best ceramic may have been fired at the wrong temperature, which can cause issues with the glaze.

 How to Identify Pottery That’s Safe for the Dishwasher

 Generally speaking, thick ceramics or shiny ceramics do fine in the dishwasher.
 Anything built for everyday purposes will do fine.
-However, remain vigilant with ceramics that look decorative because the harsh interior environment of a dishwasher may not be ideal.
+However, remain vigilant with decorative ceramics because the harsh interior environment of a dishwasher may not be ideal.

 Pottery with underglaze may not be dishwasher safe unless it is protected by a clear glaze fired over it.
-Glazes used over ceramics protect your dishes because it makes them dishwasher safe.
-It is best to handwash your unprotected underglaze pieces.
+Glazes used on ceramics protect your dishes because they make them dishwasher-safe.
+It is best to hand-wash your unprotected underglaze pieces.

-I would not recommend putting Pottery that has Overglazes, like gold luster and Mother of Pearl, in the dishwasher because it may damage the surface.
-It does depend on the type of detergent used and the temperature of the water.
+I would not recommend putting pottery with overglazes, such as gold luster and mother-of-pearl, in the dishwasher because it may damage the surface.
+It depends on the type of detergent used and the water temperature.
 Harsher detergents will deteriorate and dull the finish.
 As such, I would recommend hand-washing with gentle soap, and the luster won’t wash off.

-The danger particularly exists with earthenware because of the low-fire temperatures.
-The lower temperature can fail to properly verify the piece, which can cause damage while inside the dishwasher.
-At higher temperatures, porcelain and stoneware have greater durability.
+The danger is particularly acute with earthenware due to the low-fire temperatures.
+A lower temperature may fail to properly verify the piece, causing damage while it’s inside the dishwasher.
+At higher temperatures, porcelain and stoneware are more durable.

 Most handmade mugs can go in the dishwasher.
-However, be aware of the glaze and firing temperature because this can influence if you can put it in the dishwasher.
-As a rule, if you are unsure and want your Handmade mugs to last longer, it is best to hand wash them.
+However, be aware of the glaze and firing temperature, as these can influence whether it can be put in the dishwasher.
+As a rule, if you are unsure and want your Handmade mugs to last longer, it is best to hand-wash them.

 Is unglazed stoneware dishwasher safe?

-It would be advisable to hand wash unglazed stoneware over putting it in the dishwasher.
+It would be advisable to hand-wash unglazed stoneware rather than putting it in the dishwasher.
 Stoneware pottery is non-porous and fired at higher temperatures.
 This may help it in the dishwasher even while unglazed.
 Still, most people advise against putting any unglazed pottery in the dishwasher.

-Bowls, plates, and mugs that have no foot ring have no glaze on the bottom so the clay is more exposed.
+Bowls, plates, and mugs without a foot ring have no glaze on the bottom, so the clay is more exposed.
 For those pieces, handwashing would be preferred.

 Is Raku Pottery Dishwasher Safe?